 Together in a single packet, file the following documents: Corporation Application for Certificate of Reinstatement, Statement of Change by Entity (if applicable), Consent to Appointment by Registered Agent (if applicable), and all back Annual Reports.

 Include with the forms a check or money order for the associated fees.
-There is a $50 filing fee to reinstate a Wyoming Corporation.
+There is a $100 filing fee to reinstate a Wyoming Corporation if your corporation was dissolved for failure to pay or file the annual report tax.
+You can also file the Reinstatement of Tax form online, although doing so requires using a credit card and paying a $2 credit card convenience fee.
 If your Corporation was administratively dissolved for failing to maintain a registered agent, there is an additional $250 fine.
+The Reinstatement for No Registered Agent form cannot be filed online and must be submitted via mail.

 It takes the Secretary of State approximately one week to process a Wyoming Corporation reinstatement.